GraphSAINT/GraphSAINT/train_config/README.md

 ## Hyperparameter Search

 The configuration provided here may differ from that provided in Table 3 of the submitted Appendix.
-The reason is that, we have identified better hyperparameters for GraphSAINT after the NeurIPS submission.
+With more thorough hyperparameter searching, we have identified better configuration for GraphSAINT after the NeurIPS submission.

 Unchanged hyperparameter compared with the submitted version: